neuhausi/periscope/cran-comments.md

 ## Comments from Maintainer

-Resubmission Comments:
-* permanent redirect for CircleCI was not caught, corrected the URL in the readme

-Original Comments:
-Minor bugfix release to update icons, templated examples
+Bugfixes for the changes in utils::packageVersion and class checks in the package and tests

 ---

 ## Test Environments

-RStudio Server Pro (Ubuntu 18.04.2)
+RStudio Server Pro (Ubuntu 20.04)

-* R 3.6.3
 * R 4.0.5
+* R 4.2.3
-* R 4.1.1
+* R 4.3.0

 CircleCI

 * R 4.0.5
-* R 4.1.2
+* R latest

 WinBuilder